cipherdev/docs/opennbmc_how_to.rst

    This isn't officially supported, but using the "GitHub webhook" is an effective workaround, because Gitea uses the same payload as GitHub.
 The generic webhook is not compatible with Gitea.
-   See `issue #8364`_ for more details.
+   See for more details.
 Official support may be implemented in the future.

 Parameters
 ~~~~~~~~~~